sensein/brainkb-design-document/README.md

 ## Usage Scenario
 **Actor:** Alice (Neuroscientists)

-**Task:** Alice wants to know if he can gain new insights from their newly collected neuroscience data.
+**Task:** Alice wants to know if she can gain new insights from their newly collected neuroscience data.

 **Precondition:** The newly collected neuroscience dataset, which includes demographics, gene expression maps, and structural and functional MRI scans, is usable and uncorrupted.